New Virtual Assistant? Here’s how to find virtual assistant clients

 I have been a Virtual Assistant for a little over a year now.
 I have had a variety of clients, from family members and local businesses to strangers who found me online.
 Getting that first VA client signed up is a big deal!
 And one that people seem to fear the most.

-There are three main ways that I have obtained clients.
-Before you set out to procure clients make sure that you have a good idea of what type of client you want to work for.
+There are three main ways that I have obtained virtual assistant clients.
+Before you set out to procure clients make sure that you have a good idea of what type you want to work for.
 It is important to have already set up a website with information on what kinds of services you offer and a contact form.

-Score that First VA Client with These Strategies!
+Score Your First VA Client with These Strategies!

 These strategies have worked well for me, I have had steady work for the last year and built a solid business.